afs091/portfolio/README.md

 *Bridging structured digital documentation with the official hospital record system via HL7 and SNOMED-CT*

 **Highlights:**
-- Extended the **digital documentation system** (project 3) with **direct integration to SClínico Hospitalar**.
+- Extended the **digital documentation system** (project 2.2.) with **direct integration to SClínico Hospitalar**.
 - Eliminated the need for clinicians to manually duplicate information into SClínico medical summaries.
 - Designed and implemented **HL7 message generation** from structured HL7-CDA + SNOMED-CT clinical documents.
 - Developed **LIGHt (Local Interoperability Gateway for Healthcare) integration** for message delivery.
 - Enabled clinicians to filter and **control which observations** are pushed into SClínico diaries, ensuring relevance and compliance.
+- Introduced **dynamic UI modules** that detect user interactions (auto‑completion, field lock/unlock), improving ergonomics for clinicians.
+- Created **observation‑filtering routines** ensuring only relevant SNOMED‑coded fields reach the official EHR.

 <details>
 <summary>📖 Read More</summary>